What Is THC? A Look at the Health Benefits and Side Effects

 What Is THC?

 THC is the dominant psychoactive compound in Cannabis, out of almost 150 cannabinoids.
-Discovered in 1971 by the legendary Dr. Ralph Mechoulam, THC has been therapeutically used for millennia.
+Discovered in 1971 by the legendary Dr. Raphael Mechoulam, THC has been therapeutically used for millennia.

 About 20 years later, in the 1990s, we learned that THC works primarily by activating CB1 and CB2 receptors.
 CB1 locations in the brain correlate with the psychotropic effects of THC, like increasing appetite, mood and euphoria, extinguishing fearful memories, and more.
 CB2 receptors influence our immune system and support neuronal health.